ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/AmdahlsLaw.rst

 .. index:: amdahl's law

-This feature of diminishing returns due to a serial part of problems was codified into a formula known as **Amdahl's Law**.
+This feature of diminishing returns from extra workers due to a serial portion of problems is captured by a formula known as **Amdahl's Law**.
 It predicts the speedup possible given: **P**: the percentage of the total work that is parallel (expressed as a decimal) and **N**: the number of ways we split the work.

 .. figure:: Images/AmdahlFormula.png